benfen/kapture/CONTRIBUTING.md

 # Guidelines

 We plan to accept almost any PR; we value your ideas.
 Including half baked ones.
+If you think your idea is a little too undercooked, just throw it onto a contrib branch and draw some attention to it.

 # Coding Conventions